uadmin/uadmin/docs/api.rst

         http.HandleFunc("/filter_list/", api.FilterListHandler) // <-- place it here
     }

-api is the folder name while FilterListHandler is the name of the function inside api.go.
+api is the folder name while FilterListHandler is the name of the function inside filter_list.go.

 Run your application and see what happens.